mark-watson/hy-lisp-python-book/manuscript/webscrape.md

 (for [ta (get tags "a")] (print (get-tag-data ta)))
 ~~~~~~~~

-Here is the utput (with many lines removed for brevity):
+Here is the output (with many lines removed for brevity):

 {linenos=on}
 ~~~~~~~~